shahzaib93/phaserjs-tutorial-content/readme.md

 ```

 - Step 9: Add scoring.
 First explain the scoring concept that we get 10+ on each hit.
-Then invite students to think on what changes should be done, like 1) Add a text label to show score which should be done in `create()`, 2) update the text label on hit which should be done within `'hit()` function which is part of `update()` cycle.
+Then invite students to think on what changes should be done, like 1) Add a text label to show score which should be done in `create()`, 2) update the text label on hit which should be done within `hit()` function which is part of `update()` cycle.
 In this way students get more familiar with differences between preload/creat/update.
 ```javascript
 create() {
   // previoud code